Ben-Payton/Field_Session_2024/MeetingNotes240404.md

 - The DNA expression kit is very expensive. therefore the linearization of the DNA will likely be cut from the procedure.
 ## Deliverables
 - Ben will make procedure documents that look similar to the ones on canvas right now.
 Send them to Christian Beren to be checked.
-- Ben will make slides that he can present introducing the concept of experimental design and a little about his research and what being a researcher loons like.
+- Ben will make slides that he can present introducing the concept of experimental design and a little about his research and what being a researcher looks like.